Calcifibrospongiidae: Description

 Calcifibrospongiidae are sclerosponges, with a basal skeleton made out of calcium carbonate, which encloses the sponge tissue.
-Scelorsponge skeletons are polyphyletic, causing this family to be classified because of its spicule skeleton.
+Sclerosponge skeletons are polyphyletic, causing this family to be classified because of its spicule skeleton.
 Sclerosponges are relict forms of sponges that originated from Paleozoic groups.
 They have derived from two possible sources; the first being from the demosponges during the Paleozoic and in recent ages diverged into several other groups or from lineages of demosponges that came together through hypercalcification.

 The sponge is orange in color, hard, and possesses an encrusting plate.
 The sponge is described to be tannish-orange underwater in ambient light and reddish-orange at surface level.
 It is mushroom-shaped, with a smooth surface.
 It is covered in oscules which are regularly scattered to provide a means for water to pass through.
-Additionally, the organism’s spicules are siliceous strongyles and reticulate in shape.
+Additionally, the organism's spicules are siliceous strongyles and reticulate in shape.
 The siliceous strongyles are held together by spongin fibres and the calcareous skeleton sits around this structure.
 This skeleton supports the soft parts of the sponge.